Low-cost Norwegian Air promises bargain flights to Europe

 Share via Email

-PROVIDENCE, R.I. — Low-cost carrier Norwegian Air Shuttle is promising cheap trans-Atlantic flights when it starts service to Europe this summer from Rhode Island, Connecticut and New York's Hudson Valley.
+WARWICK, R.I. — Low-cost carrier Norwegian Air Shuttle is promising to boost traffic at smaller airports on both sides of the Atlantic Ocean when it starts service to Europe this summer from Rhode Island, Connecticut and New York.

-Norwegian announced Thursday that it's opening new flight crew bases at Rhode Island's T.F.
-Green Airport and Stewart International Airport in Newburgh, New York.
-Year-round flights from those airports to Edinburgh, Scotland, begin in June, and to Ireland and Northern Ireland in July.
+Norwegian Air announced Thursday that it's opening new flight crew bases and plans to hire pilots and flight attendants at Rhode Island's T.F.
+Green Airport and Stewart International Airport in Newburgh, New York, about 60 miles north of New York City.
+Year-round flights from those airports to Edinburgh, Scotland, begin in June, and to four airports in Ireland and Northern Ireland in July.

-There also will be flights to Scotland from Connecticut's Bradley International Airport.
+There also will be flights to Edinburgh from Connecticut's Bradley International Airport, near Hartford.
+Officials who represent the three Northeast airports and their counterparts in Ireland celebrated the move as a boon for family vacationers, business

+"Everyone would rather fly out of here than schlep to Boston," said Rhode Island Democratic Gov. Gina Raimondo, speaking Thursday morning during a news conference at the airport in Warwick, just south of Providence and about an hour's drive from Logan Airport in Boston.

+Norwegian Air's move creates the first year-round international flights for the Rhode Island airport after years of expanding runways, building hotels and making a commuter-train connection.

+"People thought we were a little far-reaching, and finally all the pieces are starting to come together," said Warwick Mayor Scott Avedisian, a Republican.

-One-way flights will start at $65 for the first 10,000 seats.
+One-way flights bound for Europe started at $65 for the first 10,000 seats, but were already selling out Thursday morning.
 Once the introductory phase is over, flights will start at $99.
+Some Europe-bound flights were on sale for more than $300 on the airline's

 The service includes flights to Cork, Dublin and Shannon airports in Ireland, and to Belfast in Northern Ireland.